ofajs/ofa-v4-docs/docs/en/docs/create-component/index.md

 Below, we will create a simple button component named **simple-button**, which will have a more stylish appearance than native buttons.

-First, create a file named 'simple-button.html' that uses the 'template' tag and add the 'component' attribute to identify it as a component.
+First, create a file named 'simple-button.html' that uses the 'template' tag and add the 'component' property to identify it as a component.

 Then, write the template code for the component in the `template`.
 Next, below the template content, add a `script` tag and put the component's JavaScript code inside it.